Pupil Premium Statement

 We must publish details of how we spend our pupil premium provision and the effect this funding has had on the attainment of our children who attract the funding.

-In line with this year’s two school improvement priorities, we have evaluated pupil premium expenditure and assessed the needs of the children to ensure that all expenditure has maximum impact on our most vulnerable children.
-Areas for development identified include wider enrichment activities, increased parental engagement and providing support to develop basic speech and language skills for our youngest pupils.
+In line with this year’s school improvement priorities, we have evaluated pupil premium expenditure and assessed the needs of the children to ensure that all expenditure has maximum impact on our most vulnerable children.
+We aim to offer a bespoke package for individual pupils that focuses on specific areas of need.
+Areas for development identified include wider enrichment; academic progress; attendance and providing support to develop basic speech and language skills for our youngest pupils.

 Having identified these needs, we drew up a plan of action (see 18 – 19 report on this page) to try and plug the gaps and show positive impact.
 The review of last year’s action plan (see 17 – 18 report on this page) was very successful and shows children accessing a wide range of activities, such as sport clubs, music lessons, Young Voices and educational visits/residentials.
 Literacy and speech and language interventions also proved to have a positive impact, as can be seen from the programmes’ entry and exit data, and support in class had a positive impact on progress in lessons.
 Staff are aware that should they have any other concerns these can be forwarded to the SENCo.